 Sample books in your email.
 Choose your subject areas and each week you’ll receive an email with 2-3 chapters from a recently published book in the categories selected.
 If you want to read the book, visit the library — you can check it out or place a request for the library to purchase.

 Borrow eBooks, audiobooks, and more for free–anywhere, anytime–with your Peters Township (WAGGIN) library card.
 Available 24/7, now the library comes to you!
 No more late fees as titles are automatically returned.
-Also available as an app–either OverDrive or Libby, by OverDrive.
+Also available as the Libby by OverDrive app on the Apple and Google Play app stores.
+Kindle Fire users: you must download the OverDrive app from the Amazon app store since Libby is currently not available for that platform.

 Pairing books and videos to enhance the learning experience!
 Watch videos and read books about animals, celebrations, nature, music, earth, family, community, and more, with some films/books also available in Spanish.
 Pairings also include interactive games and other activities.